tmbiro/python-challenge/README.md

 ## References

-© 2022 Trilogy Education Services, a 2U, Inc. brand.
+This challenge was provided by © 2022 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.